 We currently sponsor the Gray Television, Inc. Capital Accumulation Plan to encourage eligible employees to defer a part of their current income to provide for their retirement, death or disability under the provisions of Section 401(k) of the IRC.
 The plan covers all of our employees.
 Under the Capital Accumulation Plan, participants may elect to make pre-tax savings deferrals from their compensation each year, subject to annual limits on such deferrals imposed by the IRC.
 We may also, at our discretion, on an annual basis, make a matching contribution with respect to a participant's elective deferrals and/or may make additional voluntary contributions.
 For the year ended December 31, 2010, we did not match employee contributions except for employees at one of our stations, in accordance with the terms of their union contract.
 Participants are immediately vested in their voluntary contributions plus the actual earnings thereon.
-Employer contributions and earnings thereon become 100% vested after the participant completes three years of service.
-The only form of benefit payment under the Capital Accumulation Plan is a single lump-sum payment equal to the vested balance in the participant's account.
+Employer contributions are equal to the vested balance in the participant's account.
 The vested portion of a participant's accrued benefit is payable upon such employee's termination of employment, attainment of age 59 1/2, retirement, total and permanent disability, or death.
 Participants may also make in-service withdrawals from their pre-tax contributions under the plan for certain specified instances of hardship.